zipwireapp/zipwireapp/incapacitated/index.md

 If we are able to successfully verify the information you have shared, we'll email the account in question with a notification and option to dispute the request.

-After 72 hours, if we do not receive a dispute response, we’ll be able to help with the following:
+After a reasonable waiting period to allow for any dispute response, we'll be able to help with the following:

 * Cancelling the account, which will lead to deleting the account data.
 Please refer to our [Cancellation policy](../cancellation/index.md) for more information.
 * Providing an export of the account contents.